foundation/foundation-sites/docs/pages/toggler.md

 </ul>
 ```

-Then, add `data-toggle` to any element, with the ID of the target as the value of the attribute.
+Then, add `data-toggle` to any element, with the `id` of the target as the value of the attribute.
 Now, any time you click on this element, the class will toggle on and off on the target.

 ```html
 <p><a data-toggle="menuBar">Expand!</a></p>